marcusoftnet/marcusoftnet.github.io/_posts/2015-05-20-meta-is-not-important.md

 # Conclusion
 Just because something is meta doesn't mean that it's not important.
 It's just not most important.
 By definition.
 That's why it's called meta.

+Now - what is meta and what is not...
+Well ... you'll figure it out.
+Right?
+Tell me when you do.
+Please